Geza-Czimeth/microservices-demonstration-geza-czimeth/Readme.md

 - Centralised cloud config -->Last phase
     - Auto refresh(?S16)
     - all configuration is extracted out to cloud config
+      - currently configuration files stored of this repo root for simplification

 - Distributed log collection?
 - Resillience(retry implementation with fallback)